-Introduction Digital strongly recommends that you make a backup copy of the system disk and, if your configuration allows it, upgrade the backup copy .
-(If there are problems, you will still have a working system disk.)
-How to Back To back up the system disk, do the following: Up the System 1.
-Shut down the system (described in Appendix A).
-DISK 2.
-Boot the operating system CD-ROM (locally or from the InfoServer).
-3. Use the menu system to enter the DCL environment (option 4.)
-4. Mount the system disk and the target device on which you will make the backup copy.
-5. Enter backup commands to back up the system disk to the target device.
-6. Log out from the DCL environment.
-7. Shut down the system by selecting option 5 from the menu.
-8. Boot from the system disk.
-For More Information For complete information about backup operations, including a description of an alternate method that does not require booting from the operating system CD-ROM, see Appendix B.
+To back up the system disk, do the following:

+- 1. Shut down the system (described in Appendix A). - 2.
+Boot the operating system CD-ROM (locally or from the InfoServer). - 3.
+Use the menu system to enter the DCL environment (option 4.) - 4.
+Mount the system disk and the target device on which you will make the backup copy. - 5.
+Enter backup commands to back up the system disk to the target device. - 6.
+Log out from the DCL environment. - 7.
+Shut down the system by selecting option 5 from the menu. - 8.
+Boot from the system disk.

+For complete information about backup operations, including a description of an alternate method that does not require booting from the operating system CD-ROM, see Appendix B.